About This Plan

 Guiding decisions & identifying priorities.

-Salt Lake City (SLC) is initiating a citywide Transit Master Plan to guide decisions and identify investment priorities for public transportation within the City.
-The Plan is being led by SLC, but will be closely coordinated with Utah Transit Authority (UTA) and regional agencies.
+Salt Lake City (SLC) adopted a citywide Transit Master Plan to guide decisions and identify investment priorities for public transportation within the City.
+The Plan was created by SLC, in close coordination with Utah Transit Authority (UTA) and regional agencies.
 Learn more below.

-Why do we need a Transit Master Plan?
+Why do we have a Transit Master Plan?

 The City has a commitment to continually improve transportation for the benefit of the community by providing choices in travel.
 The Mayor’s Livability Agenda states that transportation should, “further develop connections between the City’s activity centers with a safe, clean, and green travel network that will help us: (1) use resources and time efficiently and wisely to get around town; (2) connect with our fellow residents through personal interactions; (3) foster stronger relationships with our local business, entertainment, and arts organizations; and (4) share and enjoy our parks and natural spaces.”
 The City Council has adopted a philosophy statement that directly addresses transit and it states, “Salt Lake City residents should have choices in modes of transportation which are safe, reliable, affordable, and sustainable.
 Residents should reap the value of well-designed transportation systems that connect residents to neighborhoods and the rest of the region.
 The City encourages alternatives to motorized-vehicular transportation and making those options more appealing and accessible to visitors and residents”.